matrixupgrade-cmd/VulcanLogic.Core.Learning/README.md

 AttractorLearningSubstrate.lean
 Starts with the median which learning can occur and shows that learning is a phase of finite dynamics, not an algorithm.

+EmergentAlgorithmicTrajectory.lean
-EmergentAlgorithmicTrajectory.lean Helps clear up where algorithm behavior can occurs in finite complex systems.
+Helps clear up where algorithm behavior can occurs in finite complex systems.

+NonLearnability.lean
-NonLearnability.lean  file about what is not a learning system, what structures can't learn.
+file about what is not a learning system, what structures can't learn.

 AttractorEcology.lean
+a mathematically complete account of how bounded dynamical systems spontaneously organize into finite fractal attractor ecologies.

 ### Master File List